 Your $1,000+ annual membership contribution to the JFRE Fund or the Jewish Community Fund supports camps, food pantries and safe houses; upgrades older adult housing facilities; and gives life to other flagship capital projects in Greater Philadelphia and Israel.

 The JFRE Fund significantly contributes toward tangible and enduring capital needs aligned with the Jewish Federation’s priorities.
 Grants are awarded to capital projects in the Greater Philadelphia area, including Bucks, Chester, Delaware, Montgomery, and Philadelphia counties, and in Israel and overseas.
+Projects in Israel are invitation only.
+Please contact Tali Lidar, firstname.lastname@example.org for more information.
 This fund supports capital projects that allow for a new acquisition, new construction, a substantial expansion, or rehabilitation of an existing service/construction or the replacement or renovation of a deteriorated capital asset.
 Projects that enhance the quality of Jewish community life, link the Jewish community with its heritage, contribute to usable community infrastructure, or serve as a resource for children, youth, and adults are strongly encouraged.

 - New and existing projects are eligible for consideration.